danielegenta/Progetto-MLDL/README.md

   - [ ] Build a utilityFunctions.py
   - [ ] Build a summary main that print the results (read text files)
   - [ ] Heavy documentation of all the previous work
+  - [ ] Make up the baselines, which are the results of the Joint Training, Fine tuning, LWF and ICaRL with the default       parameters.
+Starting point for point 3,4
+  - [ ] Mean and Std tailor made for cifar100
+- point 3